adeniyipeter/printf/README.md

 C language standard functions used write, malloc, free, va_start, va_end, va_copy, va_arg
 Brief Synopsis
 _printf() function takes 2 arguments: a character pointer to a string: format, and a 'variable arguments list': arg_list. _printf() loops through the format string searching for a conversion specifier, which is indicated with the '%' symbol.
-If found, the match_specifier() function loops through an array of structs (contianing character and function pairs) to find the specifier function that is matched with the given conversion specifier from the format string, and then returns a pointer to that paired function. _printf() uses the pointer to that specifier function to call the specifier function on the next queued argument from the arg_list.
+Iffound, the match_specifier() function loops through an array of structs (contianing character and function pairs) to find the specifier function that is matched with the given conversion specifier from the format string, and then returns a pointer to that paired function. _printf() uses the pointer to that specifier function to call the specifier function on the next queued argument from the arg_list.
 Each specifier function writes a character one at a time as determined from the value in arg_list.
 In the buffer branch and in the 'release: v0.1', our code writes the characters from the format string and the associated specifiers to the buffer, and in the 'no-buffer' branch, our code is instead written to standard output one at a time.

 Usage
 The directory contents should be compiled with the following command: